 The cutely nick-named Spiro was mentioned again and again the comments section of my Hair Loss post.
 Its trade name is Aldactone.
 Is spironolactone a safe drug?
 By safe, Ashley’s doctor presumably meant that it not as likely to cause life-threatening liver-damage as the other anti-androgen drug cyproterone (Androcur).

 Spironolactone fits (blocks) your testosterone receptor, which is why it’s used, but unfortunately, it also disrupts ovulation, estrogen metabolism and adrenal function.
 The drug causes loss of libido, menstrual irregularity, and breast pain.
 It has been linked with breast cysts, and possibly breast cancer.
 By interfering with your hypothalamic-pituitary-adrenal (HPA) axis, spironolactone causes low blood pressure, headaches, fatigue, and depression.
-It increases the risk for blood clots.
+It increases the risk of blood clots.

 I know you want a fast, effective solution for your hair loss, but spironolactone is not it.
 To be honest, it does not work all that well anyway.
 More importantly, it perpetuates the problem of PCOS and hair loss by preventing you from ever reclaiming your own hormones.
 Your own estradiol and progesterone are—by far!—the best repair for your hair.
-Stay tuned for treatment ideas, and please leave a comment or a question below.
-I love hearing from you.